DarcyDeAngeloWoolsey/twitter_app/README.md

 •	Express.js: http://expressjs.com/

 Accessing and running should be simple:

 Clone from GitHub.

 From the project file in your command line:
 •	npm install
 •	npm init
 •	npm install express --save
 •	npm install twit

 Run the application:
 •	node server.js from the command line
 •	localhost:3000 in your browser

+Use the application:
+•	Simple use of searching keywords view the input element
+•	Hide and show button will toggle tweets of interest

 Twitter Status API Sample:
 Source: https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets